MicroEJ/docs/Trainings/tutorialImplementABlockingNativeMethodWithSNI.rst

 Overview
 ========

-The MicroEJ Core Engine implements a green thread architecture with all the threads executed within one single RTOS/OS task.
+The Core Engine implements a green thread architecture with all the threads executed within one single RTOS/OS task.
 Thus, it embeds its own scheduler that controls the execution of the threads.
-With such an architecture, the MicroEJ Core Engine cannot preempt a thread that executes a native method.
+With such an architecture, the Core Engine cannot preempt a thread that executes a native method.
 Therefore a blocking native method will prevent the execution of other threads.
 To mitigate the contention, a native method must explicitly yield its current use of the processor.